Tête Rousse Glacier: 1892 Mont Blanc glacier flood

-The Mont Blanc glacier flood was a devastating outburst flood that occurred on 11 July 1892.
+The Mont Blanc glacier flood was a devastating outburst flood that occurred on the early morning of 12 July 1892.
 The disaster took place at night-time when the Tête Rousse Glacier suddenly released 200,000 m3 of water from large pockets of water which had accumulated within the structure of the glacier.
 The collapse of the glacier and sudden release of water completely destroyed the hamlet of Bionnay and flooded the bath house in the town of Saint-Gervais, reaching as far as the hamlet of Le Fayet.
 Contemporary accounts show that over 200 people lost their lives in the villages.
 Everything in the path of the rushing water, mud and boulders was swept away, leaving behind some 800,000 m3 of sediment.

 Joseph Vallot, the glaciologist and Director of the Mont Blanc Observatory at the time of the incident, published detailed accounts of his investigations into the Catastrophy of Saint Gervais.
 Measurements and photographs taken shortly afterwards showed that part of the glacier's snout (terminus) had been torn away, revealing a cavity 40 metre in diameter and 20 metre above its base.
 From this a 3 m tube led back some 85 metre and at a 36° angle to an even larger second cavity, up to 40 m high and 50 m wide.
 Maps drawn up shortly afterwards confirmed a depression in the centre of the glacier.
 It was estimated that 100,000 m3 of liquid water had drained away during the glacier's collapse, plus a further 100,000 m3 of broken ice.
 Together with the soil and rock broken away by the force of the rushing water, Vallot estimated that a weight of 500,000,000 kilogram of material had borne down on the villages.
 He also warned that a repeat of water build-up was quite likely to occur, and that this would become more dangerous as time went on.
 He advocated the use of explosives to ensure a permanent flow of meltwater away from the glacier.